Reporting on search progress

 Consistency and frequency build trust.

-Your audience should be potential investors, formal and informal advisors, parents, your significant other and key members of your network who are interested in your progress.
+Your audience should be potential investors in a funded search, formal and informal advisors, parents, your significant other and key members of your network who are interested in your progress.
 They are “living your dream” vicariously along with you and want to know where you are in the search process.
+For self-funded searchers, quarterly reporting to potential investors runs a high risk of fatigue.
+Most won’t understand the challenges of the search and may lose confidence in your ability as you constantly report on your disappointing results from quarter to quarter.
+Funded search investors, on the other hand, know what to expect.

 Spend no more than about 3-4 hours on your report.
 Publish a maximum of a page and a half in length so your update is not shuttled to the bottom of an email inbox.
 Avoid the friction of opening a separate attachment, so include your update in the body of the email.
 Strive for short sentences and paragraphs for brevity.
 Before writing your first update, reach out to a seasoned searcher in order to see how he or she effectively communicates.